onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``Configure``: The APPC/SDN-C client is requesting that a post-instantiation
-configuration be applied to the target xNF.
+configuration be applied to the target VNF or PNF.
 After the Configure
-action is completed, the xNF instance should be ready for service.
+action is completed, the VNF or PNF instance should be ready for service.
 Note that customer specific configurations may need to be applied using
 the ConfigModify action.
 This command requires exclusive access rights of
-the xNF.
+the VNF or PNF.

 ``ConfigModify``: The APPC client is requesting a configuration
-update to a subset of the total configuration parameters of an xNF or to
+update to a subset of the total configuration parameters of an VNF or PNF or to
 apply customer specific configurations.
 The configuration update is
-typically done while the xNF is in service and should not disrupt traffic.
+typically done while the VNF or PNF is in service and should not disrupt traffic.
-This command requires exclusive access rights of the xNF.
+This command requires exclusive access rights of the VNF or PNF.

 ``ConfigBackup``: The APPC client is requesting a backup of the
-configuration parameters where the parameters are stored on the xNF.
+configuration parameters where the parameters are stored on the VNF or PNF.
 This command is typically requested as part of an orchestration flow
 for scenarios such as a software upgrade.
 The ConfigBackup is typically
-done while the xNF is not in service (i.e., in a maintenance state).
+done while the VNF or PNF is not in service (i.e., in a maintenance state).
-When the ConfigBackup command is executed, the current xNF configuration
+When the ConfigBackup command is executed, the current VNF or PNF configuration
 parameters are saved in storage that is preserved (if there is an existing
 set of backed up parameters, they are overwritten).
 This command requires
-exclusive access rights of the xNF.
+exclusive access rights of the VNF or PNF.

 ``ConfigRestore``: The APPC client is requesting a restore action of
-the configuration parameters to the xNF that were saved by ConfigBackup
+the configuration parameters to the VNF or PNF that were saved by ConfigBackup
 command.
 This command is typically requested as part of an orchestration
 flow for scenarios such as a software upgrade where the software upgrade
-may have failed and the xNF needs to be rolled back to the prior configuration.
+may have failed and the VNF or PNF needs to be rolled back to the prior configuration.
-When the ConfigRestore command is executed, the xNF configuration parameters
+When the ConfigRestore command is executed, the VNF or PNF configuration parameters
-which were backed to persistent preserved storage are applied to the xNF
+which were backed to persistent preserved storage are applied to the VNF or PNF
 (replacing existing parameters).
 The ConfigRestore is typically done while
-the xNF is not in service (i.e., in a maintenance state).
+the VNF or PNF is not in service (i.e., in a maintenance state).
 This command
-requires exclusive access rights of the xNF.
+requires exclusive access rights of the VNF or PNF.

 ``ConfigScaleOut``: The APPC/SDN-C client is requesting that a configuration
 be applied after the VNF instance has been scaled out (i.e., one or more